 For several years the Club has "adopted" a poor village, Kititi, in a remote district in Uganda, which was lacking in a clean water supply, many school facilities and self suffiency in agriculture.
 Through the charity 'Planting for Hope', and local contact Kate Oakley, the Club, partly in association with Kinver Rotary Club, has supported a number of projects so that plots of land are now cultivated, the school has been improved, and a clean water borehole established.
-Equipment for a playground is about to be obtained partly through a District grant.
+In September 2018 an application for a District Foundation Grant towards the cost of playground equipment was successful.

 Donations are made regularly to the Mercy Ships project.